 • Shock

-What to Do if You Spill Insulin on Your Skin?
+What to do if You Spill Insulin on Your Skin?

 • Immediately wash the area with soap and water.
 Use warm, running water and mild soap.
 Wash the area for at least 2 minutes.